rehierl/node-tree-outliner/3-basic-design/3-3-0-design-4.md

 ## sectioning nodes (2)

 **CLARIFICATION**
-A sectioning node does not belong to its own section.
+A sectioning node does not belong to its own section:

-In general, there are multiple definitions of sectioning nodes possible, which have the characteristic that the first node is strictly subsequent to a sectioning node (i.e. no other subsequent node in between): (1) the first node is the sectioning node's first child, and (2) the first node is the next sibling of the sectioning node, or the next sibling of the nearest relevant ancestor.

-Obviously, the 2nd case, due to "strictly subsequent", can only be true, if the sectioning node itself would be defined to always be a leaf node, which would then force a certain structure upon the node tree.
+Description of a section's general properties.

-It would therefore not be possible to describe the general characteristics of a section's node sequence independently of a sectioning node, if sectioning nodes would have to be associated with their own sections.
-That is, because the index of the first content node within the section's node sequence would then not be the same for all section types.
-That is, because a section's node sequence would then always begin with the section's sectioning node, which is followed by one or more intermediate nodes, which are then followed by the section's actual content nodes.
+If a type-2 sectioning node would have to be associated with its own section, then all of its descendants would also automatically belong to the declared section.
+It would therefore not be possible to describe the general properties of the node sequence of a section independently of the corresponding sectioning node.

+That is, because the index of the first actual content node within the section's node sequence would then not be the same for all section types.
+That is, because a section's node sequence would then always begin with the section's sectioning node, which is then followed by one or more intermediate nodes, which are then followed by the section's actual content nodes.

+Note that this is also an implementation specific aspect.
+That is, because when a type-2 sectioning node would have to be associated with its own section, an implementation would have to store a reference to the section's first actual content node in order to bypass having to distinguish between the different types of sections.

 <!-- ======================================================================= -->
 ## associate nodes while entering